Parking Charge Notices FAQs

 Your vehicle was found to be in breach of the terms and conditions of the car park, which are clearly set out on the signage displayed within the car park.

 The car parks in which we operate are private property, therefore contract law applies.
 The terms and conditions of the car park are clearly displayed on signage within the car park.
 When parking on private land, a motorist freely enters into an agreement to abide by the conditions of parking in return for permission to park.
 Horizon Parking has written Authority to manage and enforce the conditions of parking by the landowner for all of our car parks.

 The terms and conditions of parking are clearly set out on the signage displayed within the car park.

 If you were not driving the vehicle at the time in which the Parking Charge Notice was issued you should provide us with the details of the driver of the vehicle by writing to us.

-If you would like to contest the Parking Charge Notice you can do so in writing or via email to the addresses below.
+If you would like to contest the Parking Charge Notice you can do so in writing or via an appeals form available on this website.
 All correspondence must include the Parking Charge Notice reference number, your vehicle registration mark, your name, address and the name of the driver (if different) and any supporting evidence.
 All appeals should be marked for the attention of our Appeals Department.
 Upon receipt of your appeal the Parking Charge Notice will be placed on hold for the duration of the appeals procedure.
 Please allow up to 35 days for your appeal to be processed.